 We are all in this together.
 One world, but many species.
 Therefore, what we say and what we do always affect others.
 You become known by these things; ultimately, these very things will affect you, too.
 Reputation follows us, becomes us.

 I believe in the old adage, “Bloom where you’re planted.”
-I have even written a poem about it.
+I have written poetry about it.
 My poetry book, Weeds, has many elements of this way of thinking.
-I even have a poem in the book about this.

 I believe that God puts us in certain situations for a reason.
 He expects us to grow, bloom, and brings beauty to others in various ways.
 We should grow into who we are meant to be.